GoogleChrome/developer.chrome.com/site/en/docs/lighthouse/seo/tap-targets/index.md

   {% Img src="image/tcFciHGuF3MxnTr1y5ue01OGLBn2/6Dhlxe7vkj7gX3e5rX4B.png", alt="Lighthouse audit showing inappropriately sized tap targets", width="800", height="206", class="w-screenshot" %}
 </figure>

+For a tap target to fail the audit, both of these conditions must be true:
-Targets that are smaller than 48&nbsp;px by 48&nbsp;px or closer than 8&nbsp;px apart fail the audit.
+- The target is smaller than 48&nbsp;px by 48&nbsp;px
+- At least 25% the target area within 48&nbsp;px of the center of the target overlaps with another target.

 When the audit fails, Lighthouse lists the results in a table with three columns:

 <div class="w-table-wrapper">